Dee66/costpilotdemo/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) ![Status](https://img.shields.io/badge/status-stable-green.svg) ![Version](https://img.shields.io/badge/version-3.0.0-orange.svg)

+> **🚨 DEMO NOTICE:** This is a demonstration repository only.
+See [DEMO.md](DEMO.md) for important warnings.

 Analyze infrastructure changes during pull requests and prevent costly cloud regressions before they merge.

 > **⚠️ Important:** This repository is a deterministic demo environment.
 > Do not run `terraform apply`.
 It will create live AWS resources and incur charges.

+## 🎯 Demo First Rule

+**This repository is the source-of-truth for all CostPilot marketing claims.**

+- Any feature not demonstrated here may not appear in marketing materials
+- All screenshots, videos, and examples must originate from this exact repository
+- External blog posts, docs, and videos must be reproducible from this repo
+- Marketing assets must be derived from demo outputs, not vice versa
+- Demo drift from the product spec is a release-blocking CI failure

+For the canonical product specification: [Product Spec](docs/product.yml)

 ---